kolotsey/netconf-client/README.md

 ### Edit Config (Merge)

 **Note:** provide the AAA namespace which is required for edit-config operation on AAA module.
+If not provided, the library will attempt to determine the namespace by querying the server.

 Using promises:
 ```typescript